University of Washington Links

 News tagged with 'any keyword'

-UW Today recently featured an article on UW graduate student Tiffany Grobelski's work at KEXP 90.3 FM, UW graduate student Tiffany Grobelski has worked with KEXP Documentaries producer Michele Myers to create lesson plans for grades 6-12 that explore Seattle's hip-hop culture.
+UW Today recently featured an article on UW graduate student Tiffany Grobelski's work at KEXP 90.3 FM.
+Through a Simpson Center internship, Grobelski assisted KEXP Documentaries producer Michele Myers in creating lesson plans for grades 6-12 that explore Seattle's hip-hop culture.